 Bike lanes and sidewalks will be added to 121st Street South from C Street South to State Route 7 during a project that started July 13.
-The work expected to be complete in October.

 The project area is located near Pacific Lutheran University in Parkland.